Jewish Death and Funeral Rituals

 What does Judaism teach about death?

-While the preservation of life in Judaism is of paramount importance, taking precedence over nearly all other priorities and observances, death is not therefore abhorred or devalued.
-Instead, death is seen as a part of life and a part of God's plan.
+While the preservation of life in Judaism is of paramount importance - taking precedence over nearly all other priorities and observances - death is not therefore abhorred or devalued, according to Jewish beliefs.
+Rather, death is seen as a part of life and a part of the plan of God.
 The extensive mourning rituals in Judaism do not indicate a rejection or protest of death, but demonstrate the great value Judaism places on life in general and the life of each individual person.

 Treatment of the Body